[masterslider alias="ms-1-1"]

 electrical consumption as seen below.
 In typical South African conditions where temperatures indoors frequently

 reach to over 30 deg.
 C the electrical savings are massive.
-Bearing in mind that the higher the ambient temperatures
+Bearing in mind that the higher the ambient temperatures the more effective Sno-Coat becomes.

 Air Conditioning FAQ